 Sciensano is the result of the merger of two sister institutions, the ISP (Scientific Institute of Public Health) and the CERVA (Veterinary and Agrochemical Research Centre).

-Founded in 1904, the ISP brought together at the time the Pasteur Institute of Brabant and the Institute of Hygiene and Epidemiology.
-For over a century it has served as a reference in the field of public health and its expertise is widely recognised both in Belgium and abroad.
+Founded in 2003, the ISP brought together at the time the Pasteur Institute of Brabant and the Institute of Hygiene and Epidemiology, both of them looking back on more than a century of history as a reference in public health.

 CERVA was officially established in 1997 but its institutions have existed since the early 1900s.
 It focuses on the safety of food production, veterinary health and public health.

-Given their complementary activities, the merger between the ISP and the CERVA in 2017 has allowed for a streamlining of their human and material resources while offering a global response to the health challenges posed by today's society.
-Sciensano is based on the 'One Health' concept whereby human health, animal health and environmental management are intrinsically linked.
+Given their complementary activities, the merger between the ISP and the CERVA in 2018 has allowed for a streamlining of their human and material resources while offering a global response to the health challenges posed by today’s society.
+Sciensano is based on the ‘One Health’ concept whereby human health, animal health and environmental management are intrinsically linked.
 Sciensano seeks to decipher the mechanisms governing interactions between humans, animals and the environment to prevent, assess and minimise threats to public health.
-Its expertise is put at the service of a single credo: healthy all life long.
+Sciensano connects health, science and society.

 A look back over the key events that have marked its history.

 Birth of PIB-IPB, ancestor of WIV-ISP